tabetommy/pokemon-app/README.md

 ## About

-Pokemon-app displays pokemons fetched from the [pokeApi](https://pokeapi.co/).
-When clicked, each pokemon element displays futher details about the particular pokemon by use of a modal.
+Pokemon-app loads and displays pokemons fetched from the [pokeApi](https://pokeapi.co/).
+Each pokemon element displays futher details about the particular pokemon by use of a modal on user click.

 ## Built With

 - HTML,CSS & Javascript
 - Bootstrap
-- technologies used

 ## Live Demo

 [Live Demo Link](https://tabetommy.github.io/pokemon-app/)

-## Getting Started

-**This is an example of how you may give instructions on setting up your project locally.**
-**Modify this file to match your project, remove sections that don't apply.
-For example: delete the testing section if the currect project doesn't require testing.**

-To get a local copy up and running follow these simple example steps.

-### Prerequisites

-### Setup

-### Install

-### Usage

-### Run tests

-### Deployment

-## Authors
+## Lessons learned

+- During this project i learnt how to use the fetch API to load data from eternal APIs
+- I also learnt how to use IIFEs(immediately invoked function expressions) to isolate variable declarations

 👤 **Author1**